|Follow PSU Swimming & Diving:||Follow @PennStateSWIM|

-Aaron Workman joined the Nittany Lion staff in 2010-11 and enters his third season on the deck.
-Workman comes from an established coaching background, including his most recent position stop as the recruiting coordinator at the University of Pittsburgh, and was a decorated student-athlete in the pool while at the University of Kentucky.
+Aaron Workman joined the Nittany Lion staff in 2010-11 and enters his fourth season on the deck.
+Workman joined the Nittany Lion coaching staff after establishing himself as one of the top recruiters after a decorated career as a student-athlete at the University of Kentucky.

 During his first two seasons in Happy Valley, Workman has watched as 14 of his pupils earned All-America honors in the pool on 44 occasions.
 He helped the men's squad to a No. 17 showing at the NCAA Championships last year and a No. 26 finish during his first season on campus.
 The women's squad has posted a pair of top-35 finishes, as well, grabbing the No. 22 spot in 2011-12 and the No. 25 spot in 2010-11.
 On the recruiting trail, Workman was has also been able to sign top-18 recruiting classes in each of the past two years.